 As part of the MASBO board, I continue to match mentors with mentees.
-I will be attending the ASBO International conference the $20^{th}-25^{th}$ in Kissimmee, FL.
+I will be attending the ASBO International conference the 20th - 25th in Kissimmee, FL.
+Florida was hotter than I prefer but since we were rarely outside, I survived.
+I came back with several new ideas and lots of information.